 The Architectural Technology and Design curriculum provides students with opportunities to apply the techniques of sustainability and energy efficient construction to large and small scale design projects.
 Students pursue careers in the design, engineering, and building performance sectors of the building industry and those interested in becoming registered design professionals use their portfolio of work to continue studies at the graduate level in architecture, landscape architecture, urban planning, and engineering.
 [Learn more]

-The graduate degree programs within the Department of Technology and Environmental Design are designed to provide advanced education, research opportunities, and professional development in selected technical areas.
+The graduate degree programs within the Department of Sustainable Technology and the Built Environmental are designed to provide advanced education, research opportunities, and professional development in selected technical areas.
 There are two graduate concentrations relative to Building Science:

 The Building Science concentration within the Masters of Science in Technology focuses on developing construction management expertise and is also recognized for its emphasis on energy efficient building design, construction, and testing, as well as use of alternative building materials.